particle-iot/app-notes/README.md

 - [AN024 Tracker Relay](https://github.com/particle-iot/app-notes/tree/master/AN024-Tracker-Relay) shows how to connect two different types of relays to the Tracker One using the M8 connector.
 - [AN025 Tracker SoM First Board](https://github.com/particle-iot/app-notes/tree/master/AN025-Tracker-SoM-First-Board) contains the Eagle CAD files for creating your first Tracker SoM base board design.

+### Solutions Accelerator Projects

+- [AN026 Tracker Current Solutions Accelerator](https://github.com/particle-iot/app-notes/tree/master/AN026-Tracker-Current-Solutions-Accelerator) shows how to measure AC current using the Tracker One via the M8 connector.

 ### Programming techniques

 - [AN002-Device-Powerdown](https://github.com/particle-iot/app-notes/tree/master/AN002-Device-Powerdown) shows how to